LasiduDilshan/Software-Defined-Radio/README.md

 5. **Monitor and Analyze**: Use the GUI or command-line tools to monitor system performance, visualize signals, and analyze transmitted and received data.

-## Contributions

-Contributions to this project are encouraged!
-If you have ideas for improvements, bug fixes, or new features, please submit a pull request.
-Your contributions help make this project better for everyone.

-## License

-This project is licensed under the MIT License, allowing you to use and modify the code for your own projects.
-Feel free to customize and extend the functionality to suit your needs.

 ## Contact

 For any questions, suggestions, or feedback, please feel free to contact the project maintainer at dilshanlasindu0@gmail.com.
 Your input is highly appreciated!